darcusfenix/cinema-doc/README.md

 # Cinema gallery project

-This is my project that I intend to use as a portfolio.
+This is a project that I intend to use as a portfolio.
 In which I want to share some of my knowledge.

 Basically it is an architecture based on microservices containerized in docker under a clouster docker swarm.